 Steering Leverage & Optimal Bike Control

 If you’ve been following this site for a while, you’ll know I have a keen interest in aerodynamics; in fact, I once spent a whole day riding around a velodrome to determine the precise speed differences between various luggage setups.
 The key aero feature of the Denham Bars is the 40cm wide ‘bullhorn’ section which mimics the brake hoods of a drop handlebar (see pic below).
 When using this position your elbows will naturally tuck in to reduce your body’s frontal area, granting you the ability to go faster with the same pedalling effort.
-In fact, my experience is that the ‘bar tops’ are more aerodynamic than the bullhorns as this narrow/sweptback section allows you to naturally lean further forward!

 I haven’t measured the actual speed difference between the hand positions on the Denham Bars, but given your body is a big wind sail – the difference is certainly noticeable.
 And even if you don’t intend to cycle anywhere fast, by putting your body in a more aerodynamic position you’ll be able to better tackle those pesky headwinds.